 Hans Laurentius (1964)

 Trained in the 90’s as a teacher in spiritual therapy.
 The search stopped, among other ‘things’, mainly through the confrontation with Nisargadatta’s I am That, and Ramana Maharshi’s glare and words and the spontaneous recognition of Awareness (Consciousness) as reality.
 ‘After’ that awakening the ‘I Am/Consciousness’ was recognised to be the first identification.
 He also read and reads a lot on philosophy, psychology, sociology, the brain, evolution, biasing, and so on, and writes about these and other topics as well, sometimes in relation to awakening and spirituality and always in relation to true Human Adulthood or how to become a genuine individual in stead of a copy of a copy of a copy (mass-person with a herd brain).

-Hans is sometimes described as being too confrontational or direct, or, more kindly, as very clear.
+Hans is sometimes described as being confrontational or direct, or, more kindly, as very clear and unafraid.
 On the other hand people credit him for his creativity and patience.
 Funny, right?

-Private sessions can be entertained in English.
+Private sessions can be entertained in English, also via Skype.

 - Burn-out is never about work.
 It’s a spiritual crisis.
 Not feeling and listening leads to inauthenticity which at a certain point makes the ‘soul’ scream for change.

 - Reality is never a problem until we start to project our beliefs, fears, expectations and judgements onto it.
 Reality is also never wrong, but you might very well be.

 - Ego-mind has only two modes: trying to get something and trying to get rid of something.
 Sprituality based on this doesn’t deserve the name.

 - Not feeling things fully.
 Not facing facts.
 Trying to force an outcome.
 Overreacting and looking for approval.
 Not speaking the truth.
 Avoiding confrontation.
 Controlling and manipulating other peoples behavior out of fear of feeling(s).
-These are all sings of immaturity.
-Sub-human attitudes.
+These are all sings of immaturity: sub-human attitudes.

 - What you truly are has never been hurt or treated badly, it’s not lacking anything.
 It’s completely free, whole and shining.
 NOW.
 ALREADY.
 It’s fearless!
 It’s here!
 It’s already the case.